tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/修改网络_intl_en.md

 ![](https://main.qcloudimg.com/raw/afd3097e7843720ea4233baf90ea195c.png)

 ## Switching between VPCs
-1. Log in to the [TencentDB for MariaDB console](https://console.cloud.tencent.com/mariadb), click an instance ID/name in the instance list, and enter the instance details page.
+1. Log in to the [TencentDB for MariaDB console](https://console.cloud.tencent.com/mariadb), click an instance ID in the instance list, and enter the instance details page.
 2. In the **Basic Info** section, click **Change Subnet** next to **Network**.
 3. In the pop-up dialog box, select a VPC, select **Auto-assign IP** or **Specify IP**, and click **Comfirm**.
 >?